gpaps/TS_forecasting/README.md

 ![sustage](https://github.com/gpaps/TS_forecasting/assets/29929836/280d8248-045a-40cb-a037-e1c7877c8078)

-# Overview
+### Overview

 __This repository contains code developed for the European Horizon project called sustAGE.
 The code focuses on time series forecasting using LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit) models.
-The goal is to predict future values based on historical data.__/
+The goal is to predict future values based on historical data.__

-__Code Description__/
+__Code Description__

 __The code is written in Python and utilizes various libraries, including TensorFlow, NumPy, and Matplotlib.
-Here's a brief overview of the code and its functionality:__/
+Here's a brief overview of the code and its functionality:__

     Data Preparation: The code starts by loading data from a CSV file (userData_HR60.csv) containing time series data.
 It extracts heart rate data and timestamps from the file, preparing them for further processing.